The Crash Reporting dashboard allows you to filter error groups by a number of elements present in the original error report.

 e.g. 1.0.1* will include all sub versions, like 18.104.22.168, 22.214.171.124, etc...

 Providing Data for Filtering

-The Apply Filter button will not be enabled until you enter a valid value to filter against.
+The filter will not be enabled until you have specified a dimension (e.g. "Browser"), comparator (e.g. "is equal to") and value (e.g. "IE 11.0".
 There is an autocomplete list that pops up as you start typing to help you find the value you are looking for.

 The data must be present in the error entry that is sent to Raygun.
 Each provider has a different way of including this data.